ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 ## A calendar in the Wake

 The [Finnegans Wake](https://en.wikipedia.org/wiki/Finnegans_Wake) (FW, or *the Wake*) can be seen as an attempt to understand the history of humanity through the lens of [Viconian](https://en.wikipedia.org/wiki/Giambattista_Vico) philosophy.
 There are some clear cyclic patterns in the book: it is widely known that it has "[Doublends Jined](http://www.finnegansweb.com/wiki/index.php/Doublends_Jined)".
 However, Finnegans Wake wouldn't be a book "[that people should spend a lifetime figuring out](https://theamericanscholar.org/a-slow-devouring/)" if it were not for some patterns that are not so trivial to notice.
+{: .text-justify}

 <!--more-->

 I claim that there is an Enochian calendar inside the Wake.
 So far this calendar has been overlooked by Joycean scholars, and its days are indicated by occurrences of the word *had*.
 As far as I can tell, I'm the first person to claim that Joyce intended the word *had* to mark a cyclical pattern, maybe because no one else (other than Joyce himself) ever bothered to count how many times the word occurs in the book.
 I'm aware that [pareidolia](https://en.wikipedia.org/wiki/Pareidolia) and [apophenia](https://en.wikipedia.org/wiki/Apophenia) are real risks while dealing with the Wake.
 However, I feel there is strong evidence to suggest that the word *had* wasn't being utilized by Joyce in a casual fashion.
+{: .text-justify}

 ## Counting 364 days

 The table under [**Appendix I**](#appendix-i) features the word count in the Wake for all words that include *had* as a substring.
+{: .text-justify}

 The word *had* appears 362 times, and if *hadbeen* and *hadtobe* are to be counted, then Joyce utilized the word *had* **364 times** in the Wake.
+{: .text-justify}

 Words such as *rehad* and *hadded* are either made-up words or loanwords in disguise (*rehad* is the Estonian for *rake*).
 *hads* and *hadde* are Old English forms of the word *had*.
 Other words that feature *had* as a substring are not related to the word *had*.
+{: .text-justify}

 ## The Enochian calendar

 ![](https://www.johnpratt.com/items/docs/lds/meridian/2001/images/enoch_cal.gif)

 This brings us to my main point: Joyce utilized the word *had* to mark the days in Finnegans Wake.
 The entire Wake is a calendar of 364 days, where the sunrise of each day is indicated by an occurrence of the word *had*.
+{: .text-justify}

 This was intended as a tribute to Aleister Crowley.
 Crowley wrote a very favorable review of Ulysses called *The Genius of Mr. James Joyce*.
 The first line of his most famous book, Liber AL Vel Legis ( The Book of the Law ), starts with **"Had!
 The manifestation of Nuit"**.
 Had is the Egyptian sun-god, the manifestation of the Egyptian sky goddess Nuit.
+{: .text-justify}

 Crowley constantly referred to Enochian magic, and in the [Book of Enoch](https://en.wikipedia.org/wiki/Book_of_Enoch) we read about the [Enoch calendar](https://en.wikipedia.org/wiki/Enoch_calendar):
+{: .text-justify}

 > And the sun and the stars bring in all the years exactly, so that they do not advance or delay their position by a single day unto eternity; but complete the years with perfect justice in **364 days**.
+{: .text-justify}

 The word *had* appeared for the first time in the Wake manuscripts as *“had passencore arrived”*.
 The syllable *“pa”* didn’t appear in the first draft version ( Rather it was *“Had not encore arrived”* ).
+{: .text-justify}

 *pa* is a reference to Giambattista Vico.
 In his *La Scienza Nuova*, he states that "It seems likely that, when the first lightning bolts had awakened the wonder of humankind, Jupiter’s exclamations called forth the first human exclamation, **the syllable pa.**".
 So here we have a reference to Jupiter and Horus, both which rule over the sunrise, put together side by side.
+{: .text-justify}

 ## The word had and the thunderwords

 The thunder is another pattern in the Wake.
 It was initially deciphered by [Marshall McLuhan](https://en.wikipedia.org/wiki/Marshall_McLuhan) and expanded by his son Eric McLuhan in his book [The Role of Thunder in Finnegans Wake](https://books.google.com.br/books?id=Q3dyExo_y7AC&dq=The+Role+of+Thunder+in+Finnegans+Wake&hl=pt-BR&source=gbs_navlinks_s).
+{: .text-justify}

 > Joyce's Wake is claimed to be a gigantic cryptogram which reveals a cyclic pattern for the whole history of man through its Ten Thunders.
 Each "thunder" below is a 100-character portmanteau of other words to create a statement he likens to an effect that each technology has on the society into which it is introduced.
 In order to glean the most understanding out of each, the reader must break the portmanteau into separate words (and many of these are themselves portmanteaus of words taken from multiple languages other than English) and speak them aloud for the spoken effect of each word.
 There is much dispute over what each portmanteau truly denotes.
 > - [War and Peace in the Global Village](https://en.wikipedia.org/wiki/War_and_Peace_in_the_Global_Village), a book by Marshall McLuhan and Quentin Fiore